Ataing1/arize-take-home/README.md

 i plan to use langchain with a CLI application. i'll probrably end up using alot of jupyter notebook to test various stages of development

+using python 3.12.8

+`python -m venv venv` to make the new python virtual environment

+`source venv/bin/activate` to activate the virual environemnt

+`pip freeze` to check that it's a fresh virtual environment (should be empty)